TO: Agent Person

 His words were met with only fear.
-He knew that fear, tasted it on his own lips.
+He knew that fear, had tasted it on his own lips.
 He swung his glaive lazily as he approached, slowly but surely, righteousness in his every step.
 This would be his triumph.
 The boy’s eyes though gave him pause.
 Hard to see the evil that would flourish through the innocence he found there.

 No, he could not think of such things.
 This was the moment.
 This was his chance to finish it all before it began.
 He caught his glaive in his hand with the firm steady thump of wood on flesh.
-The pressure from the boy’s power pulling the air from his lungs.
+The pressure from the boy’s song pulling the air from his lungs.

 If he could take a moment and finish this it would all be worth it.
 He coughed in the smoke and shook off the flames that covered him.
 If he could gather himself and make that final push to end it all.
-But no, he had not that moment, as he felt his own glaive pulse in response to the power that had surged around it.
-He felt it pull from him that which it needed and he screamed in frustration and rage as it pulled it him into its light.
+But no, he had not that moment, as he felt his own glaive pulse in response to the song that had surged around it.
+He felt it pull from him that which it needed and he screamed in frustration and rage as it pulled him into its light.

 And like that the world turned and he leaped.
 The world not going dark, but instead bright.
 And as the light past, he stepped out onto another bank.
 His armor cracked and burnt as he tried to keep standing, but his glaive slipped and fell from his hands.
 The earth reached up and slapped him with its muddy fist.